Theobald Ziegler

 Theobald Ziegler (9 February 1846 – 1 September 1918) was a German philosopher and educator born in Göppingen, Württemberg.

 Career

 Ziegler studied theology and philosophy at the University of Tübingen, and later was a secondary school teacher in Heilbronn, Winterthur and Baden-Baden.
 During this time period he also taught classes at Tübinger Stift.
 In 1882 he became konrektor of a Protestant secondary school in Strasbourg, followed by an appointment as professor of philosophy at the University of Strasbourg (1886).
+Theobald Ziegler taught Albert Schweitzer, and is mentioned in Schweitzer's autobiography, "Out of my Life and Thought."

 Published works

 Among his literary efforts was a biography of David Friedrich Strauss, and a 1900 publication on Friedrich Nietzsche that was based on lectures Ziegler gave in 1897–98.
 Other significant writings by Ziegler include: